Bounds for Kloosterman sums on GL(n): Introduction

-\textbf{Remarks:} While still relatively complicated, the exact formula has a number of nice features.
 First of all, we see the ``trivial bound'' of D{\k a}browski-Reeder with bare eyes by simply counting the number of terms in the summation:

-for $\underline{m} \in \mathcal{M}_{w_l}(r)$.
+for $\underline{m} \in \mathcal{M}_{w_l}(r)$ as defined in \eqref{mwl}.
 We are now in a position to exploit cancellation to obtain non-trivial bounds in Corollary \ref{cor3} below.

 It is also structurally quite interesting because it consists of nested ${\rm GL}(2)$ Kloosterman sums.
-This is reminiscent of the archimedean case where the (non-degenerate) ${\rm GL}(n)$-Whittaker function can be expressed as nested integrals of Bessel $K$-functions (i.e.\ ${\rm GL}(2)$ Whittaker functions), see \cite{St}.
+This is somewhat reminiscent of the archimedean case where the (non-degenerate) ${\rm GL}(n)$-Whittaker function can be expressed as nested integrals of Bessel $K$-functions (i.e.\ ${\rm GL}(2)$ Whittaker functions), see \cite{St}.

 The exact formula can also be used for certain exact evaluations (see below), it can be generalized to congruence subgroups, and can perhaps ultimately be a means for deeper methodological machinery in analytic number theory such as Poisson summation etc.

 \begin{cor} With the notation as above, there exists a $\delta = \delta_n> 0$ such that

 \end{cor}

 Xinchen Miao kindly informed us that he obtained independently and by a slightly different method a similar bound in \cite[Theorem 5.1]{Mi}.